Applications closed for 2023

 Two studentships are available each year, to the maximum value of £5,500 GBP each:

 Applications are welcomed from a broad range of disciplines in the humanities and social sciences, but preference may be given to disciplines usually covered by the Round Table journal, including (but not exclusively) politics, international relations, economics, international history, geography, law, development studies, and area studies.

-The studentships are funded by The Round Table: The Commonwealth Journal of International Affairs and the journal's publisher, Routledge, in association with the ACU.
+The studentships are funded by The Round Table: The Commonwealth Journal of International Affairs and the journal’s publisher, Routledge, in association with the Association of Commonwealth Universities (ACU).

 The first studentship is open to registered PhD students from UK universities, although not necessarily UK citizens.

 The second is open to registered PhD students from ACU member universities in Commonwealth counties other than the UK, and to Chevening and Commonwealth Scholarship alumni who are PhD students at any Commonwealth university outside the UK.

 As part of the studentship, applicants are required to identify and work with a mentor at a university in a Commonwealth country other than that in which they are based.
 This should be an expert in a subject linked to the applicant’s subject of research, who will be able to provide support and advice during the studentship.
 Before applying, applicants are encouraged to informally approach at least one potential mentor and, if their application is successful, will then be required to obtain a letter of support from their mentor to agree to the mentorship before their studentship is confirmed.

 The mentor will be expected to hold a minimum of two virtual meetings with the student during the period of the studentship.
 They will be expected to be in contact with the student by email to share their experiences in their relevant field, provide advice around publishing, events and trends in their field, and to challenge and empower the student to consider new ways of thinking.